 It’s like Montmartre in Paris at the top of the steps; artists paint popular scenes and cartoonists encourage you to look ridiculous.
 I wandered off along the path towards the Villa Borghese.
 There are wonderful views across the city here.
 I didn’t have time to visit the Villa but went down into Piazza del Popolo just as midday bells rang out across the square from at least three churches …

 I walked along Via del Corso past huge churches, fashionable shops and people enjoying the late autumn sun.
 My final stop on was the Pantheon.
 Formerly a Roman temple c 126AD, it’s now a church on the site of an earlier temple commissioned by Marcus Agrippa during the reign of Augustus.
 Sadly I couldn’t go inside as it was time to leave.
-However, I am most definitely coming back; 48 hours in Rome just isn’t enough to see it all!
+However, I am most definitely coming back for another Roman Holiday; 48 hours in Rome just isn’t long enough!

 Many thanks to Citalia, leading specialist in Italian holidays, who organised this 48 hours in Rome weekend.
-Winners of the title of ‘Best Tour Operator to the Italian Peninsula’ for seven years in a row.
+They earned the title of ‘Best Tour Operator to the Italian Peninsula’ for six consecutive years.
 The Citalia team are friendly, expert and knowledgeable in all things Italian and have local concierges in each destination for personal recommendations, advice and help with day trips, car hire, or restaurant bookings.
 For more information visit the Citalia Rome page.

 LOVE IT?
 PIN IT!